Purity ring

 A purity ring made from sterling silver.

 Purity rings (also known as promise rings, abstinence rings, or chastity rings) are rings worn as a sign of chastity.
 Since the 1990s, Christian organizations in the United States used the purity ring as a symbol of commitment.
-In particular, Catholic and evangelical Christian groups which promoted virginity pledges and virginity before marriage, such as True Love Waits and Silver Ring Thing.
+In particular, Catholic and evangelical Christian groups, such as True Love Waits and Silver Ring Thing, promoted virginity pledges and virginity before marriage.
 Wearing a purity ring is typically accompanied by a religious vow to practice abstinence until marriage.
 Chastity rings are part of the abstinence-only sex education movement and are intended to act as a physical reminder of the wearer's chastity vow.